Evidence Level

 What is the recommended dosage of Niacin?

-The clinically studied dose for Niacin is 14–16 mg/day (RDA); lipid-lowering: 1,500–3,000 mg/day (extended-release niacin, under medical supervision).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 14–16 mg/day (RDA); lipid-lowering: 1,500–3,000 mg/day (extended-release niacin, under medical supervision) Always follow the product label and check with a healthcare provider for personal advice.